paragguruji/publishtimer/README.rst

 Steps to run the project:
 =========================
 1. Set working directory to base directory of the repository
+2. Append PYTHONPATH with export PYTHONPATH=${PYTHONPATH}:<PATH_TILL_REPOSITORY>/publishtimer
-2. Set all the environment variables specified below
+3. Set all the environment variables specified below
-3. To start the flast app, run: python publishtimer/api.py
+4. To start the flast app, run: python publishtimer/api.py
-4. Refer docs for API methods and request params
+5. Refer docs for API methods and request params

 Environment variables required: